 Alternative medicine has become a specific focus in the treatment of illnesses and what ails you.
 Hair Loss has not gone unnoticed and as a billion-dollar industry there are plenty of “solutions” for those exploring new types of treatments.
 In this article we will focus on three, which include PRP (Platelet-Rich Plasma), the Derma Roller, and Mesotherapy.
-Very different in their approach to Hair Loss, these 3 treatment options offer something a bit off the beaten track, but in some instances proven effective.
+Very different in their approach to Hair Loss, these 3 treatment options offer something a bit off the beaten track, but in some instances proven effective as a hair growth treatment abroad.

 What is the PRP treatment for Hair Loss?